 - The pros – minimal tech experience needed, fully hosted service, fully featured customisable store with minimal hassle, it’s easy to use for YouTubers as it is an YouTube approved merch site.
 It has Printful’s live shipping rates facility.

 - The cons – it has recurring subscription and transaction fees, $20 monthly for Printful’s live shipping rates (non advanced plan).

-2. Etsy – it is a trusted, well known, global marketplace that is ideal for creatives looking to reach a large audience of more than 30 million buyers.
+2. Etsy – it is a trusted, well-known, global marketplace that is ideal for creatives looking to reach a large audience of more than 30 million buyers.
 It is also a great choice for YouTubers as it is one of their approved merch sites as well.
 But it has rules for its sellers.
-Since it’s a ready to use marketplace, it has limited customisable options.
-It’s free to set-up but has charges on publishing products and a 3% fee for all transactions.
+Since it’s a ready-to-use marketplace, it has limited customizable options.
+It’s free to set up but has charges on publishing products and a 3% fee for all transactions.

 - The pros – globally recognised, ready to use marketplace, free to set-up, easy to use and is a YouTube approved merch site.

 - The cons – there’s a 3% fee on all transactions, it also costs 20 cents to publish a listed product, which has to be renewed every 4 months.